 The aim was to provide need-based and demand-driven technical assistance for DRR policy development and its implementation including provision of technical advisory capacity in ACP countries.

 Window 3: DRR in Recovery & Capacity Building

-The support under this Window includes:
+The support under this Window included:

 Henriette B. Mampuya is an Operations Officer in the GFDRR Brussels team and is responsible for the oversight of the implementation of the ACP-EU NDRR Program.
-She is alsofocal point for Africa within the ACP-EU NDRR Program and coordinates the Program’s Communication.
+She is also focal point for Africa within the ACP-EU NDRR Program and coordinates the Program’s Communication.

 Rossella Della Monica is a Disaster Risk Management Specialist in the GFDRR Brussels team and is also responsible for the oversight of the implementation of the ACP-EU NDRR Program and focal point for the Caribbean.

 Hugo Wesley is a Disaster Risk Management Analyst in the GFDRR Brussels team and is the ACP-EU NDRR Program focal point for the Pacific and post-disaster response.
 Hugo also supports the team on Communications and website maintenance.

 Isabelle Forge is a consultant on the GFDRR Brussels team and focal point for Monitoring and Evaluation of the ACP-EU NDRR Program.